Small Business Relief Program

 This funding is part of the Small Business Relief Program, which is designed to help small local businesses meet immediate financial needs by providing emergency grants for eligible expenses of business interruption due to COVID-19.

-The application period is May 19-29 at noon for self-employed entrepreneurs to apply for grants of up to $3,000.
+Self-employed entrepreneurs can apply for grants up to $3,000.
 Up to $1 million total is available.
 If applications exceed available resources, funds will be awarded using a randomized lottery system as well as eligibility criteria.
-Fund recipients will be notified by email on or before June 5.

 - Pautas para la Aplicación de Emprendedores Independientes (PDF)